formankova/LSNN/README.md

   Values are not changed when the enhancement is more significant than the difference between nodes and LS model output, but LS model output is used.
 New nodes are **not** backpropagated further.

 ## Contents
-+ utils - preprocessing function for text data sets
++ utils - preprocessing function for english text data sets

++ package - packaged implementation

 + test - contains usage example